ekala-project/eka/adrs/0007-refined-manifest-format.md

 - **Status:** Proposed
 - **Deciders:** eka-devs
-- **Date:** 2025-10-08
+- **Date:** 2025-10-09

 ## Context and Problem Statement

 The `eka` project has reached a stage where a stable, well-defined manifest format (`atom.toml`) is required.
-The previous format was a placeholder to enable initial resolver development.
-This document proposes the first official, stable format, designed to be robust, intuitive, and philosophically aligned with `eka`'s decentralized nature.
+This document proposes the first official, stable format, designed to be robust, intuitive, and philosophically aligned with `eka`'s decentralized, backend-agnostic vision.

 The key design goals are:

 1.  **Clarity and Explicitness:** The format must be declarative and easy to analyze statically.
-2.  **Ergonomics and DRY:** Common operations should be concise, avoiding repetition.
-3.  **Embrace Decentralization:** The format should make the origin of dependencies obvious, naturally handling potential name conflicts.
+2.  **Embrace Decentralization:** The format must support source mirrors and make the origin of dependencies obvious, naturally handling potential name conflicts.
-4.  **Support Multiple Fetching Semantics:** The format must distinguish between dependencies needed at Nix evaluation time and those that can be deferred to build time, mirroring the capabilities of the underlying Nix fetchers.
+3.  **Distinguish Modern and Legacy Dependencies:** The format must provide a primary, backend-agnostic dependency type (`atom`) while also offering a clear, namespaced mechanism for integrating with legacy, platform-specific dependencies (e.g., traditional Nix fetchers).

 ## Decision

-We will adopt a new manifest format structured around the following primary tables: `[atom]`, `[atoms.<source>]`, and `[nix.fetch]`.
+We will adopt a new manifest format that cleanly separates backend-agnostic **atoms** from backend-specific **legacy dependencies**.

 This design's core principles are:

-1.  **Atoms are Grouped by Source:** This inherently namespaces dependencies, elegantly solving name conflicts while aligning with atom's fundamentally decentralized nature.
+1.  **Atoms are the Primary Dependency Type:** They are backend-agnostic and grouped by source, which inherently namespaces them and solves name conflicts.
-2.  **Platform-Specific Concerns are Grouped:** All Nix-related fetching logic is consolidated under a `[nix]` namespace.
-3.  **A Consistent Data Model:** All fetchable dependencies are tables, with TOML's dotted key syntax providing an ergonomic shortcut for the common single-key case.
-4.  **Directly Maps to Implementation:** The syntax for build-time fetches directly mirrors the arguments of the underlying Nix fetcher, ensuring clarity and maintainability.
+2.  **Legacy Dependencies are Namespaced:** To support integration with existing ecosystems, the format provides platform-specific tables (e.g., `[legacy.nix]`).
+This creates a clear separation between the modern `atom` format and any legacy, platform-specific fetchers, leaving the door open for future backends (e.g., `[legacy.guix]`) without cluttering the top-level namespace.
+3.  **Content-Addressed Sources:** The identity of an atom source is determined by a hash of its content, making the lock file robust and location-independent.

 ### The `atom.toml` Manifest Format

 #### `[atom]` Table

-Defines metadata about the current project, including the sources it uses for its atom dependencies.
-A source can be a single URL, the special value `"::"` for the local repository, or a list of URLs which are treated as mirrors.
+Defines metadata about the current project.
+Its `[atom.sources]` sub-table defines the available sources for atom dependencies.
+A source can be a single URL, a list of mirror URLs, or the special value `"::"` for the local repository.

 ```toml
 [atom]